mtlynch/mtlynch.io/content/retrospectives/2023/10/index.md

 ## How do I handle the manufacturing schedule slip?

-In the original schedule with the manufacture, we expected to receive the first production batch by September 15th.
-I planned to have six to eight weeks of inventory overlapping that point, as I thought it was likely we'd see some sort of delay.
+In the original manufacturing schedule, we expected to receive the first production batch by September 15th.
+I estimated at the time that my in-house inventory would last until the end of October, giving me six weeks of buffer for delays.

 The problem is that now we've exhausted my safety buffer and are at risk of running out of inventory before the first production batch is available from the manufacturer.

-If we run out of inventory, we have to pause sales, which is not the end of the world, but it definitely costs us money, so I try to avoid it as much as possible.
+If we run out of inventory, we have to pause sales.
 The last time we ran out of inventory was for four days in January 2022.
 Before that, it was one day in Jan.
 2021.
 I _really_ dislike running out of inventory.

 Given the slips in the manufacturing timeline, I'm evaluating what my options are to reduce the risk of running out of stock.